Looking for a Swimming Pool Contractor in Utah?

 If you want to start your summer with a splash, look no further than Driggs Construction.
-As certified swimming pool contractors, we love creating beautiful, unique pools that you and your friends and family will love.
+As a certified pool contractor, we love creating beautiful, unique pools that you and your friends and family will love.
 From designing to building to repairing, we will work with you so that you can keep enjoying the inground pool of your dreams.

 Design & Build A New Pool

-If you are looking to build a new inground pool, we will help you scope the project, design the pool, and get it installed in a timly manner.
+We take pride in being one of Utah’s best pool builder & contractor.
+If you are looking to build a new inground pool, we will help you scope the project, create a pool design, and get it installed in a timly manner.
 If you have always wanted a custom pool in your back yard, reach out to Driggs and we will help you build the pool you have always dreamed of.GET STARTED

 Inground Pool Options

 We contract three main types of inground pools.
 Including vinyl, fiberglass, and concrete.

 A Vinyl liner pool is a popular alternative to fiberglass and cement-based pools.
 They are able to be installed relatively quickly and are built to withstand wear and tear.Learn More

 Fiberglass pools are popular because they are the easiest to maintain.
 They are also customizable to the shape, size, and color that you want.Learn More